PeterCamilleri/rctp/README.md

 |Exporter | Data Structure | Formatted Data |  1 to Many

 Notes:
-* Formatted Data is structured text that includes JSON, XML, HTML, etc.
+* Formatted Data is structured text that includes JSON, XML, HTML, YAML, etc.
 * Data Structures are in memory-aggregations of structured data.
 * Exporters are formatters not translators, but are shown for completeness.